dinhanhx/velvet/README.md

 ## Demo

-⚠ Please make sure that you have done the extraction
+⚠ Please make sure that you have done the extraction or you have obtained [the model weight here](https://drive.google.com/file/d/1g3c9INmUyYCnYbrBTmnjrGEc56iuQ_hz/view?usp=sharing)

 The following code doesn't use GPU or TPU.
 To change the image, please look at variable `url`.
 To change the prompt, please read the last for loop.